FREQUENTLY ASKED QUESTIONS

 4. IS IT REQUIRED THAT I ATTEND NEW STUDENT ORIENTATION?

 All new students are highly encouraged to attend an orientation event.
 Students who attend orientation are typically better prepared and successful their first semester at SPC.
-If you are unable to attend a New Student Orientation, be sure to register for a HUDV 1100 or HUDV 1300 class.
-These classes are designed to teach you how to be an effective and successful college student.

 5. WHAT IF I CAN'T COME-DO I GET A REFUND?